Table of Contents

 Frets Are Worn Out

 If the frets are worn out or not level, they can become lower than the surrounding area of the fingerboard.
-This can cause the strings to touch higher frets when bending and cause the note to choke out.
+This can cause the strings to touch higher frets when bending.
+The cause will be notes choking out.

 How to Fix a Guitar That is Fretting Out?